Every year about this time my husband starts talking about what kind of

 1 tablespoon lemon juice

-6-7 cups peeled and thinly sliced tart baking apples (I used
+6-7 cups peeled and thinly sliced tart baking apples (I used a mixture of Granny Smith, McIntosh, and Honey Crisp)

 3 tablespoons butter, cut up